securitybunker/better-gdpr/readme.txt

 == Description ==

-Better-GDPR is a GDPR automation service built by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
+Better-GDPR is a part of GDPR automation service built by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
 In addition to regular services like cookie consent and GDPR user request management, the plugin knows to automatically sync user records with different cloud SAAS services.
 For example Mailchimp, GetResponse, Hubspot, SAP, Salesforce, etc...

 = Plugin main advantages: =